Frequently Asked Questions

 You are not going to get 100% better with one treatment.
 Most patients report relaxation and a reduction in symptoms.
 This decrease may only last 15 minutes or could last two to five days.
 Some patients experience relief the next day.

 Unlike your first appointment, you will go directly to a treatment area for acupuncture.
 Your appointment will be one hour long.
-If you would like an Acugraph, you should arrive 15 minutes before your scheduled appointment.
-Acugraphs are only recommended once a week.

 If you’re suffering from it, we can treat it — just ask our staff.
 If we can help you, we will tell you.

 How long will it take for me to get better?

 Typically when people are very young, healthy or athletic in their life, their treatments tend to work better and faster.
 The following factors may lead to more frequent treatments:

 - Older persons